-1.12.
+1.10.
 Station Identification

 WWV and WWVH identify by International Morse Code and voice (in English) every five minutes.
-The voice announcements are automatically synchronized recordings, not live broadcasts. than its unique format of alternating free quency every 10 seconds.
-WWVB identifies b its unique Time Code (see section 1.10) anby advancing the carrier phase 45° at 10 min after each hour and returning to normal phasat 15 min after each hour.
+The voice announcements are automatically synchronized magnetic-drum recordings, not live broadcasts.
+The announcer is Mr. Don Elliott of Atlanta, Georgia.

+WWVL transmits no identification other than its unique format of alternating frequency every 10 seconds.
+WWVB identifies by its unique Time Code (see section 1.9) and by advancing the carrier phase 45° at 10 min after each hour and returning to normal phase at 15 min after each hour.